Last changes: 01-feb-2019

 This concept has been successfully tested in may 2018 with 20k tps sustained for 14 minutes.
-Another test using 8192 blockchains for an overall throughput of 1million tps is planned by end of year.
-The same scaling method is available to all blockchains built with Komodo technology, if they need more space they can add another blockchain to their cluster.
+Another test using 8192 blockchains for an overall throughput of 1million tps is planned in the near future.

 7) Crypto Conditions

-For dapps creators it’s possible to pay fees not in Komodo but with the coin of developer and user’s choice.
+For dapp creators it’s possible to pay fees with the coin of developer and user’s choice instead of Komodo.
 Also freemium model is possible via faucets.

 - Faucet: anybody can add funds or ask for 0.1 coins